Recovery Boost Grant

 - As part of the application, applicants must agree that the business adheres to all applicable federal, state, and local laws as well as the State of California and Alameda County COVID-19 regulations and guidelines to receive grant reimbursement.

-Applications will be reviewed on a first-come, first-served basis and will be accepted on a rolling basis until the available funds have been awarded.
+Applications will be reviewed on a first-come, first-served basis and will be accepted on a rolling basis until the available funds have been awarded, or March 31, 2021.

 The City will review and process applications as quickly as possible and will notify applicants of the status of their application via e-mail within 10 business days.